n8n-io/bash-dash/README.md

 ```

-### Requests made
+### Requests

-The request bash-dash makes are by default GET-requests.
+The requests that bash-dash makes are by default GET-requests.
 Optional call-commands
-that got supplied will be send as query parameter.
+that are supplied will be sent as query parameters.
 The server has min.
-2 minutes to send a response which then gets printed to the terminal.
+2 minutes to send a response which then gets printed in the terminal.

 ### Response formatting

 It is possible to use backslash escapes.

-The following will for example display the word "green" in the color green.
+The following example will display the word "green" in green color.

 ```bash
 The following text is \033[32mgreen\033[0m
 ```

-The different codes for colors, bold, underline, ... can be found here:
+The different codes for colors, bold, underline, and so on can be found here:
 https://misc.flogisoft.com/bash/tip_colors_and_formatting